 Marine water quality samples are collected throughout the year to support shellfish bed classifications.
 Shoreline surveys are conducted less frequently, but each year dozens of shellfish growing areas are surveyed to evaluate all potential sources of pollution that may impact water quality in that area.

-In 2014, over 265,000 acres (1075 square kilometers) of shellfish beds were closed to harvesting in the Georgia Basin, and about 47,000 acres (190 square kilometers) were closed in Puget Sound (see map).
+In 2017, over 265,000 acres (or about 1075 km2) of shellfish beds were closed to harvesting in the Georgia Basin, and about 100,000 acres (or about 400 km2) were closed in Puget Sound.
 These values include all areas that are prohibited, restricted, or have only conditional approval for commercial harvest.

 - Learn more about what's happening

 Why is it important?

 This region is one of the largest producers of shellfish in North America.
 Areas that are closed to shellfish harvesting can impact the livelihood of growers, workers, supermarkets, restaurants, hotels, and sales of recreational equipment, among other economic losses.
 Shellfish closures also impact First Nation and tribal shellfish harvesting rights, which have been part of their traditions and economies for thousands of years.

 - Learn more about why it's important

 Recreation is another important economic factor associated with shellfish harvesting.
-In 2005, the Washington Department of Fish and Wildlife collected nearly $1.5 million in licensing fees for shellfish and seaweed.
+In 2005, the Washington Department of Fish and Wildlife collected nearly $1.5 million in licensing fees for harvest of shellfish and seaweed.

-Shellfish also help improve water clarity by filtering the water, provide food for animals in higher food webs, and create space to allow more light for eelgrass to grow - which provides a crucial nursery for many marine animals.
+Shellfish also help improve water clarity by filtering the water, provide food for animals higher in the food webs, and create space to allow more light for eelgrass to grow - which provides a crucial nursery for many fish and other marine animals.

 Why is it happening?